aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/advance-chart-since-excel-2016/creating-waterfall-chart/_index.md

             cells.get("C5").value = 7.5;
             cells.get("C6").value = 9.5;

-            // Add a Chart of type Waterfall in same worksheet as of data const idx = worksheet.charts.add(ChartType.Waterfall, 4, 4, 25, 13);
+            // Add a chart of type Waterfall in the same worksheet as the data const idx = worksheet.charts.add(ChartType.Waterfall, 4, 4, 25, 13);

             // Retrieve the Chart object